-- regular teachers having returned from a leave of absence; - a decrease in enrollment of pupils in the district; - a suspension of schools; - territorial changes affecting the district; or - financial reasons.
+- regular teachers having returned from a leave of absence; - a decrease in enrollment of pupils in the district; - a suspension of schools; - territorial changes affecting the district;

+• financial reasons.

-Educational service centers also may reduce teachers whenever contracted services to other district public entities are discontinued.
-Seniority shall not be the basis of rehiring a teacher, except when making a decision between teachers who have comparable evaluations.
+Educational service centers also may reduce teachers when contracted services to other district public entities are discontinued.

-On a case-by-case basis, in lieu of suspending a contract in whole, a board may suspend a contract in part, so that an individual is required to work a percentage of the time the employee otherwise is required to work under the contract and receives a commensurate percentage of the full compensation the employee otherwise would receive under the contract.
+In making reductions, the board of education must suspend contracts in accordance with the recommendation of the district superintendent who shall, within each teaching field affected, give preference to teachers on continuing contracts.
+Seniority shall not be the basis of rehiring a teacher except when making a decision between teachers who have comparable evaluations.
+On a case-by-case basis, in lieu of suspending a contract in whole, a board may suspend a contract in part so that an individual is required to work a percentage of the time the employee otherwise is required to work under the contract and receives a commensurate percentage of the full compensation the employee otherwise would receive under the contract.